-Wrexham submitted revised proposals to Wrexham City Borough Council in August 2025, outlining significant changes to their initial expansion plans for the new Kop Stand at the Racecourse Ground.
+In August 2025, Wrexham submitted revised proposals to Wrexham City Borough Council that outlined significant changes to their initial expansion plans for their new Kop Stand.

-According to The Leader, construction work is now underway at the historic Racecourse Ground, with heavy machinery and site workers already in operation as the long-awaited rebuild takes shape.
+As per The Leader, construction work is well underway at Wrexham's home ground, with heavy machinery and site workers already in operation as the long-awaited rebuild takes shape.

 McLaren Construction Midlands and North in charge of project